 Meat Pen/Rabbits

 Raising and showing rabbits can be a lot of fun.
 If you are the type of person who doesn’t like to work with larger animals then this is the animal for you!
 There are a lot of responsibilities when you show rabbits.
-You have to feed and water them every day and make sure you groom them every day also.
+You have to feed and water them every day, and also regularly groom them.
 You can either show a meat pen, which consists of three meat rabbits that are sold at the Sonoma County Fair, or you can also show non-meat rabbits, which are used strictly for showing and are kept as your pets or used for breeding.

 Estimated Profit: $500